u6411325/acm.github.io/README.md

 ![App Screenshot](https://raw.githubusercontent.com/u6411325/u6411325.github.io/046c10cd8072719f4e31ad887ce92ddf673b16b4/screenshot/Linechart.png)

 I also added some circular progress bars so that you can feel good or bad about your grade and see how far you've come in your bachelor degree.
-I've research how many credits we need in order to graduate and I've found out that it's 120 credits.
-That means when you reach 120 credits, the ring will close and Hurray! congrats on your shiny new bachelor degree! 🥳🥳🎉🎉
+I've research how many credits we need in order to graduate and I've found out that it's 132 credits for both CS and IT majors.
+That means when you reach 132 credits, the ring will close and Hurray! congrats on your shiny new bachelor degree! 🥳🥳🎉🎉

 ![App Screenshot](https://raw.githubusercontent.com/u6411325/u6411325.github.io/046c10cd8072719f4e31ad887ce92ddf673b16b4/screenshot/GPAandCredits.png)